 How Does an Addressable Fire Alarm System Work?

-Benefits of an Addressable Fire Alarm System
+Addressable Fire Alarm System: Benefits

 The main benefits of an addressable fire alarm system include: